 Engage SFPUC early on in your process by completing the Non-potable Project Water Budget Application.
 From here, the SFPUC can provide technical and regulatory guidance to help your project move forward including the following:

 - Non-potable water calculators that will help estimate your project’s potable and non-potable water demands as well as the availability of onsite water sources.
 The SFPUC has developed a single-site calculator and a district-scale calculator.

 - Step-by-step Guidebook on the permitting process.

-- Grant program that will provide up to $250,000 for projects over 100,000 square foot in size implementing on-site reuse to replace either all toilet-flushing demands or 40% of overall water demands; or up to $500,000 for district-scale projects that consist of two or more parcels that share treated alternate water sources and replace at least 3,000,000 gallons per year of the project’s potable water use.
+- Grant program that will provide up to $250,000 for projects over 100,000 square foot in size implementing on-site reuse to replace at least 1,000,000 gallons per year of the project's potable water use; or up to $500,000 for district-scale projects that consist of two or more parcels that share treated alternate water sources and replace at least 3,000,000 gallons per year of the project’s potable water use.